 Welcome to Year 2 - Primrose Class!

 In Year Two we have selected six topics that we hope will captivate the children’s interests.
 Through cross-curricular teaching we will cover different areas of the curriculum in an exciting and engaging way.
 We begin a topic with something to hook the children in, this is called the “engage” stage.
 The children then “develop” their learning before presenting what they have been learning.
 This provides the children a context to share their work and we refer to this as the “express” stage.
-At the end of a topic we would like to invite you into school so that we can showcase the children’s learning.
+At the end of some topics we would like to invite you into school to showcase the children’s learning.
 This will also be an opportunity for you to see the children’s classroom and books.

-Here is an overview of all the topics we will be covering throughout the year:
+These are the topics we will be covering this year:

 We believe in positive praise and always seek opportunities to reward the children.
 We always try to follow the “5 B’s” which are:

 Be the best you can be